oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 ## Summary

-In this lab, Oracle Digital assistant was provisioned, cloned the existing PeopleSoft PICASO assistant and created a Web channel for interaction with PeopleSoft.
+In this lab, Oracle Digital assistant was provisioned, cloned the existing PeopleSoft PICASO assistant, and created a Web channel for interaction with PeopleSoft.

 You may now **proceed to the next lab.**